Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Using a multimeter, check the voltage reading of the battery while the engine is running.
 A healthy alternator should produce a voltage reading of around 13.5 to 14.5 volts.
 If the reading falls outside of this range, it may indicate a problem with the alternator that requires further inspection.

 By following these steps to test your alternator by disconnecting the battery, you can gain valuable insights into the health of your vehicle’s electrical system.
-Remember to always take precautions and follow safety guidelines when working with car batteries and electrical components.
+Remember to always take and follow safety guidelines when working with car batteries and electrical components.

 • Monitor the dashboard lights